-White Tea is the simplest of all tea.
-All tea starts oxidizing the moment iit is picked, but white tea is traditionally thought of as the least oxidized of all tea.
-There is, at least, no intentional oxidation.
-The tea is picked and dried.
-It is most often dried in a controlled way, though traditional White Tea was sun dried in the province of Fujian, where they say White Tea began.
-Like Green Tea, which we will discuss next, the highest quality white teas are often all buds, while lower grades contain a mixture of buds and leaves.
-The tea is called "white" because the buds of certain tea varietals have white hairs on them, which lend the small buds a whitish silver appearance.
+White tea is a simple kind of tea.
+The tea is picked, withered and dried.
+It is most often dried in a controlled way, though traditional white tea was sun-dried in the province of Fujian, where they say white tea began.
+Like green tea, the highest quality white teas are often all buds, while lower grades contain a mixture of buds and leaves.
+The tea is called "white" because the buds of certain tea varietals have white hairs on them, which lend the small buds a whit-ish-silver appearance.
 As there is no processing to break down the thick cell walls, the only way to get at the real juice of this tea would be to boil it, which no one does these days.
 Instead, we steep this tea at lower temperatures.
 This produces a light-yellow, golden to clear liquor that is often floral and fragrant.
 The Qi often enters the body through the aroma and/or mouth.